Completed Work

 # Machine A (home server)

-$ shurli invite --name home
+$ shurli invite --as home

 === Invite Code (expires in 10m0s) ===